dreger/thelivingwell.co/pages/about.md

 I practice and teach yoga as a union of mental, physical, and spiritual health.

 I'm a recovering perfectionist.
 I used to live a life of falsehoods.
-Sometimes, I still try to.
+Sometimes, I still do.

 I like to doodle letters and drink coffee.
 A lot of coffee.
+Sometimes it makes my left eye twitch.

 I'm in love with a PhD chemist.
-Our marriage is beautiful because it knows ugly.
+Our 5-year-and-counting marriage is beautiful because it knows ugly.

 I don't like pants, unless they are yoga pants.
 And Husband says those don't even count as pants.

 I bear the pain of infertility.
-Though, If I am honest, I don't always feel it.
+Though, if I am completely honest, I don't always *feel* it.

 I currently live in Oxford, England.
-Read why.
+It is magic here.

-Truth-telling is hard for me.
+Truth-telling is hard for me, because I fear rejection.

-I fear rejection.
-Because to me, that means I have failed someone.

 I am wild about marginalized people.
 The felon, the refugee, the loner.
 You can all sit with me.

-I try to live according to this: whispered love speaks louder than shouted hate.

 # Why living well?#